Fix back/forward cache issues

 })

-3. Avoid Blocking HTTP Headers
+3. Avoid blocking HTTP headers

-Certain response headers prevent bfcache:
+These response headers prevent bfcache:

 Cache-Control: no-store